Tuesday, March 31, 2009

 Fisherios Fish N Chips, Bugis Junction

 A couple of reasons drew me into Fisherios (200 Victoria Street, #B1-K15 Bugis Junction).
 Firstly, I remember seeing them around for quite a while and survivability of an eating establishment usually counts for something.
 Secondly, I saw the salmon fish and chips which intrigued me since I've never had that before.
-I was actually bordering between interest and skeptism since I've had my share of overfried salmons which I really don't care for.
-It was quite the fortunate thing that these ones were actually not cooked to death and to my surprise, we got a light crispy batter and the meat was actually a little fatty.
+I was actually bordering between interest and skeptism since I've had my share of over fried salmons which I really don't care for.
+It was quite the fortunate thing that thee ones were actually not cooked to death and to my surprise, we got a light crispy batter and the meat was actually a little fatty.
 I was expecting a dry filet and I guess I was wrong about that.
 Also noted was that, the color of the meat presented itself to be a tad faint instead of of a more vibrant shade of pink.
 Belly?

 The other beer battered option of the snapper wasn't too shabby as well.
 Perhaps, I did come with really low expectations and being just borderline decent had surpassed those expectations.
 At this price point, Big D still takes the cake though.

-But whatever you do here, it's my advice to avoid the clam chowder soup options from the sets and give the fried cheesecakes a pass.
+Whatever you do here, it's my advice to avoid the clam chowder soup from the sets and give the fried cheesecakes a pass.
 Really.
 Unless you enjoy a predominant aroma of stale oil in a soggy skin enveloping a dry, crumbly and weak tasting stuff that was the cheesecake.
 It didn't even arrive warm enough to melt the accompanying ice cream and for $2.90, it was criminal.
 I should have been paid to eat that stuff.

 Monday, March 23, 2009